Nazi Party: Adoption of Italian fascism: The Beer Hall Putsch

 On 31 October 1922, a fascist party with similar policies and objectives came into power in Italy, the National Fascist Party, under the leadership of the charismatic Benito Mussolini.
 The Fascists, like the Nazis, promoted a national rebirth of their country, as they opposed communism and liberalism; appealed to the working-class; opposed the Treaty of Versailles; and advocated the territorial expansion of their country.
 Hitler was inspired by Mussolini and the Fascists, beginning to adopt elements of their program for the Nazi Party and himself.
 The Italian Fascists also used a straight-armed Roman salute and wore black-shirted uniforms; Hitler would later borrow their use of the straight-armed salute as a Nazi salute.
+The Nazis self-identified as Fascists; in November 1922 just a few days after the March on Rome Hermann Esser declared Hitler to be a “German Mussolini” while later that month Hitler demanded a national government for Germany based on the Fascist model.
+In August 1923 Hitler declared “With fanatic determination we Fascists must pursue our goal”.
+Kurt Lüdecke was sent to Rome to negotiate with Mussolini on behalf of the Nazi Party.

 When the Fascists took control of Italy through their coup d'état called the "March on Rome", Hitler began planning his own coup less than a month later.
 In January 1923, France occupied the Ruhr industrial region as a result of Germany's failure to meet its reparations payments.
 This led to economic chaos, the resignation of Wilhelm Cuno's government and an attempt by the German Communist Party (KPD) to stage a revolution.
 The reaction to these events was an upsurge of nationalist sentiment.
 Nazi Party membership grew sharply to about 20,000, compared to the approximate 6,000 at the beginning of 1923.
 By November 1923, Hitler had decided that the time was right for an attempt to seize power in Munich, in the hope that the Reichswehr (the post-war German military) would mutiny against the Berlin government and join his revolt.
 In this, he was influenced by former General Erich Ludendorff, who had become a supporter—though not a member—of the Nazis.